Best Cheap Health Insurance in Delaware (2026)

 How do you get free health insurance in Delaware?

-You may qualify for free health insurance from Medicaid if you make less than about $21,000 per year as a single person or about $44,000 per year as a family of four.
-In some cases, like if you're pregnant, you might be able to make more and still qualify.
+You may qualify for free health insurance from Medicaid if you make less than about $22,000 per year as a single person or about $44,000 per year as a family of four.
+In some cases, such as if you're pregnant, you might be able to make more and still qualify.

 What's the best health insurance in Delaware?